-It is with great pride that I present to you the 2020-2024 Sauk County Outdoor Recreation Plan.
-The Sauk County park system does more than provide recreational amenities and open spaces for our residents and visitors; the system exemplifies our cultural identity and embraces a natural legacy that will be available for future generations.
+The Sauk County Park system does more than provide recreational amenities and open spaces for our residents and visitors; the system exemplifies our cultural identity and embraces a natural legacy that we hope will be available for future generations.
 It is the goal of department staff to provide well-maintained facilities, creative educational opportunities, and recreational diversity that allows a broad spectrum of residents and visitors to enjoy their outdoor experiences.
-The Comprehensive Outdoor Recreation Plan is a document that not only identifies where we are now, but how we envision our parks and open spaces in the future, and the opportunities and challenges that we may face in implementing our plan.
+The Comprehensive Outdoor Recreation Plan is the document that sets the baseline for where we are now, provides a vision for our parks and open spaces in the future, and identifies the opportunities and challenges that we may face through plan implementation.